HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/index.md

 ## Key Benefits

-* Avoids OOM (Out Of Memory) errors during high-load scenarios.
+- Prevents out-of-memory (OOM) errors during high-load scenarios
-* Provides stable JVM performance.
+- Provides stable JVM performance
-* Prevents performance degradation caused by memory contention.
+- Reduces performance degradation caused by memory contention

 ???+ info "Related information"
     - For details about the environments used, test results, and recommendations for each configuration, see the following pages: